 Our commitment

 Newmedica is one of the leading providers of National Health Service (NHS)-funded ophthalmology across England, and provides services for NHS Integrated Care Boards, NHS Trusts and Foundation Trusts, and other providers of NHS funded services.
-Newmedica delivers over 230,000 patient interactions annually, including outpatient appointments, diagnostic testing, and eye surgery.
-Newmedica employ 944 colleagues across 29 sites.
-As part of this service Newmedica is committed to ensuring that the people who deliver such critical services do so, free from any abuse, and in a safe and healthy environment.
-Newmedica has a zero-tolerance approach to any form of modern slavery and continues to put in place effective systems and controls to safeguard against any form of modern slavery risk throughout the business and across the services it delivers.
+During the financial year 2024/2025 the Newmedica Group delivered around 310,000 patient interactions across 35 sites, including outpatient appointments, diagnostic testing, and eye surgery.
+The Newmedica Group employs 995 colleagues across its support office and clinical sites.
+As part of this service Newmedica is committed to ensuring that the people who deliver such critical services do so free from any abuse, and in a safe and healthy environment.
+Newmedica has a zero-tolerance position in relation to any form of modern slavery and continues to put in place effective systems and controls to safeguard against any form of modern slavery risk throughout the business and across the services it delivers.

 Our approach

-Newmedica recognises the importance of training, raising awareness and embedding knowledge and understanding of human rights, ethical standards, and risks across the Newmedica business.
+Newmedica recognises the importance of training and embedding knowledge and understanding of human rights, ethical standards, and risks across the Newmedica business.
 Newmedica takes a robust approach to recruitment to ensure that staff are safeguarded against human trafficking or being forced to work against their will.
 This approach is integral and is operated as follows:

-Throughout any recruitment process staff conduct eligibility to work in the UK checks for all directly employed staff and locum workers.
+Throughout any recruitment process staff conduct eligibility to work in the UK checks for all directly employed staff and locum workers which are verified before they commence work.

-We review all terms of recruitment agencies and ask them to provide assurance that pre-employment clearance have been obtained for agency staff.
+We review all terms of recruitment agencies and ask them to provide assurance that pre-employment clearance has been obtained for agency staff.

 Training about modern slavery and human trafficking is through mandatory safeguarding children and adults training programmes.
 All staff are trained to the relevant level of Safeguarding for their role and training is aligned to the intercollegiate document for Safeguarding Adults: Roles and Competencies for Health Care Staff.

-Advice is provided to staff through our safeguarding policies and procedures, and our safeguarding leads.
+Advice is provided to staff through our safeguarding policies, procedures, and our safeguarding leads.

 Newmedica continues to monitor and comply with all respective laws and regulations to protect staff from poor treatment and/or exploitation.
 These include provision of fair pay, rates benchmarked to national standards, fair terms and conditions of employment, and access to training and development opportunities.

-Newmedica operates a whistleblowing policy called ‘Raising Concerns’ so that all employees know that they can raise concerns about how colleagues or people receiving our services are being treated, or about practices within our business or supply chain, without fear of reprisals.
+Newmedica operates a whistleblowing policy called Freedom to Speak Up so that all employees know that they can raise concerns about how colleagues or people receiving our services are being treated, or about practices within our business or supply chain, without fear of reprisals.
+Newmedica has two Freedom to Speak Up Guardians and there are Freedom to Speak Up Champions at each service location.
+If staff wish to raise concerns confidentially this can be done using the Freedom to Speak Up Application on our incident reporting system.
+Freedom to Speak Up training is mandatory for all Newmedica staff.

 Our procurement strategy

-Newmedica’s main activity is the delivery of ophthalmology services, and Newmedica enters contractual relationships for the supply of equipment, instruments, consumables, goods not for resale and unitary from various suppliers across the globe.
-Newmedica has main contractor relationships (single tier) and relationships confined to the responsibility of the main contractor (second tier).
-Newmedica undertakes due diligence throughout the tender process and all suppliers must be compliant with the Modern Slavery Act 2015 or such other local regulation depending on the jurisdiction of the supplier.
-For NHS supply of services, Newmedica applies the NHS framework which overlays the NHS standard contracts.
-NHS standard contracts form a large element of the procurement for Newmedica and Newmedica is committed to adhering to the Standards of Business Conduct Code that is complementary to the NHS contracting framework.
+Newmedica’s main activity is the delivery of ophthalmology services, and Newmedica enters contractual relationships for the supply of equipment, instruments, consumables, clinical services, goods not for resale and unitary from various suppliers across the globe.
+Newmedica has main contractor relationships (single tier), and relationships confined to the responsibility of the main contractor (second tier).
+The Specsavers Group requires all suppliers to be compliant with the Modern Slavery Act 2015 or such other local regulation depending on the jurisdiction of the supplier.

 The delivery of the Newmedica procurement strategy includes:

-Investing in the Newmedica team to ensure we have appropriate skills and subject matter experts to support the procurement strategy.
+Investing in the Newmedica team to ensure we have the skills to support the procurement strategy.

-Working with suppliers who are carefully selected through a robust internal supplier selection criteria and process.
+Working with suppliers who are carefully selected through the Specsavers Group’s robust internal supplier selection criteria and process.

-Upon award of selection, suppliers enter contracts which reflect and uphold Good Industry Practice provisions.
+Upon award of selection, suppliers enter contracts which reflect and uphold best practice.

 Managing risks

-To manage and monitor risk, all Suppliers are subject to a monitoring programme, which enables Newmedica to review and identify any emerging risks in relation to modern slavery and ethical compliance.
+We manage and monitor risk for critical areas of spend.
+These suppliers are subject to monitoring, which enables Newmedica to review and identify any emerging risks in relation to modern slavery and ethical compliance.
 Any new and emerging risks shall be immediately reported to the Newmedica Board and Newmedica has the right to independently audit the supplier where required.
 This monitoring is an opportunity to ensure that suppliers remain committed to protecting the rights of all workers across the Newmedica supply chain.

 Our plans